ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 ## What is reinforcement learning

+> Of all the forms of machine learning, reinforcement learning is the closest to the kind of learning that humans and other animals do, and many of the core algorithms of reinforcement learning were originally inspired by biological learning systems - Sutton & Barto - Reinforcement Learning: An Introduction

+The reinforcement learning approach is one that is familiar to any human being.
+It is learning through action.

+- to learn chess in a supervised manner, we would learn moves from textbooks of the games of grandmasters.
+- to learn chess in a reinforcement learning manner, we would learn chess by playing ourselves.

+Reinforcement learning is fundamentally about **decision making**.
+An agent learns to act in sequential decision making problem.

 The goal in reinforcement learning is to develop agents that can learn to take actions that maximize a scalar reward signal.
-Reinforcement learning is fundamentally about **decision making**

 > Goal at DeepMind is to try to use reinforcement learning to solve some of the bigger visions of AI ... it is the paradigm of artificial intelligence ...
 RL is the paradigm that describes how to learn optimal decisions in any environment - [David Silver](https://www.youtube.com/watch?v=M5a6HasTHs4)

-Reinforcement learning is all about **decision making**.
-Internally, agents are involved in **data generation** and **target generation**.
-There are multiple moving parts in an agent (often supervised learning makes up some of these parts).
+Agents **generate data through action**.
+They also create **targets for supervised learning**.
+There are multiple moving parts in an agent, which makes reinforcement learning non-IID and non-stationary.

 ##  Biological inspiration

-The reinforcement learning approach is one that is familiar to any human being.
-It is learning through action.

-To learn chess in a supervised manner, we would learn moves from textbooks of the games of grandmasters.

-To learn chess in a reinforcement learning manner, we would learn chess by playing ourselves.

-> Of all the forms of machine learning, reinforcement learning is the closest to the kind of learning that humans and other animals do, and many of the core algorithms of reinforcement learning were originally inspired by biological learning systems - Sutton & Barto - Reinforcement Learning: An Introduction

 > Neurobiological evidence that reward signals during perceptual learning may influence the characteristics of representations within the primate visual cortex - Mnih et. al (2015) Human-level control through deep reinforcement learning